ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 </br>

-The new graph which results after performing the replacement will have:
+The new graph which results after performing the replacement (deletion) will have:
-1. All the vertices and edges of the host graph which are outside the match, and
+1. All those vertices and edges in the host graph which are outside the match, and
-2. Only those vertices and edges of the match which is also included in the overlap.
+2. Only those vertices and edges inside the match which are under the `overlap` in `Find`.

-This means that `overlap` will have a match in the new graph **determined by the match found in the host graph**.
+This means that the `overlap` will have a match in the new graph **determined by the original match in the host graph**.
 The new graph will have an injective morphism into the host graph.

 </br>